Bayesian D-Optimal Experimental Designs via Column Subset Selection: Proof of NP-Hardness

 \section{Proof of NP-Hardness}

 In this section, we give a proof of \cref{prop:doptnp}.
-We restate the decision problem in a slightly different form: \begin{description} \item [Problem] D-optimal sensor placement. \item [Instance] Let $\M{A} \in \R^{M\times N}$ with rank at least $k$. \item [Question] Find a matrix where $\M{C}\in \R^{M\times k}$ contains columns from the matrix $\M{A}$, which solves the D-optimal optimization problem
+We restate the decision problem in a slightly different form: \begin{description} \item [Problem] D-optimal sensor placement. \item [Instance] Let $\M{A} \in \R^{M\times N}$ with rank at least $k$, and $\tau \in \R_+$. \item [Question] Does there exist a matrix $\M{C}\in \R^{M\times k}$ that contains columns from the matrix $\M{A}$, i.e., $\M{C} = \M{A}(:, S)$, such that $\phi(S) \ge \tau$? \end{description}